kashtonixx/kashtonixx/README.md

 ꧁༻✧༺꧂

-♯ ┆ hellooo, im **abaddon** / kashton or whatever cos im wearing. if ur reading this, you probably found me on ponytown! i use he/they pronouns, and i am a system (OSDD) of 70+. i have very bad memory issues, im sorry if i dont remember you! :( i dont mind being interacted with, especially if i have c+h in my name. but please whisper first!
+♯ ┆ greetings, my name is abaddon. and only that, no other names! if you hear someone call me atlas, it is because their either very close to me, an irl friend or they are unaware of my name change. anyways, i am 14, and i am neurodivergent (audhd) mentally ill fictive heavy system that collectively kins/is a fictkin of broken spawn, ivan (bad things), and abaddon. we prefer doubles to not interact, and we use we and i interchangeably. i am happily taken by star and skyb0x, <333

 my birthday is september 12, and i am 14.
-18+ please DNIUC, and anyone under 11 please DNI! im also taken so dont flirt. i am a huge ivan, abaddon and broken spawn fictkin. they are me/srs doubles pls dni, sorry:( !! anyways, onto my interests .ᐟ ★
+18+ please DNIUC, and anyone under 11 please DNI. again, i am a huge ivan, abaddon and broken spawn fictkin. they are me/srs, doubles heavily dni. anyways, onto my interests .ᐟ ★

 # ♰ 𓏼  interests ◞